reconverse/reportfactory/inst/skeletons/README.md

   - `list_reports()`: lists reports currently stored in the factory (only `.Rmd` source files)

-  - `compile_report()`: compiles one single report, designated using the file name or a non-ambiguous match; outputs will be stored in `outputs/`
+  - `compile_report()`: compiles one or more reports: An individual report can be compiled using the exact file name or a non-ambiguous match; multiple reports can be compiled by using a regular expression to match report names;

-  - `update_reports()`: compiles all report, using by default the most recent version of each report; outputs will be stored in `outputs/`
+    all reports can be compiled if the argument is left empty.
+Compiled reports will be stored in `outputs/`.

 ## Suggested workflow